Expert Ratings For DigitalOcean Holdings | Benzinga

 |0

-According to 5 analyst offering 12-month price targets in the last 3 months, DigitalOcean Holdings has an average price target of $77.6 with a high of $95.00 and a low of $66.00.
+In the last 3 months, 6 analysts have offered 12-month price targets for DigitalOcean Holdings.
+The company has an average price target of $82.33 with a high of $106.00 and a low of $66.00.

 Analysts work in banking and financial systems and typically specialize in reporting for stocks or defined sectors.
 Analysts may attend company conference calls and meetings, research company financial statements, and communicate with insiders to publish “analyst ratings” for stocks.
 Analysts typically rate each stock once per quarter.